 Hamas has also received legitimacy in the UK Labour Party, since the election of its leader Jeremy Corbyn in 2015.
 While British Prime Minister Theresa May has been outspoken against Palestinian terror, Corbyn has called Hamas and Hizbullah “friends.”54 In September 2016, Corbyn spoke at an event alongside Anas Altikriti, a Hamas supporter and spokesperson for the Muslim Brotherhood in the UK.55

 Hizbullah’s challenge to Israel and the West on the international stage derives from its position as the main terror proxy of the Iranian regime.
 Iran has received a major boost of international legitimacy since the signing of the JCPOA agreement with the five permanent members of the UN Security Council and Germany in July 2015.
-Iran’s validation by the West as a newly reengaged member of the international community also empowers its role as the world’s leading sponsor of state terrorism.
+Iran’s validation by the West as a newly reengaged member of the international community also empowers its role as the world’s leading state sponsor of terrorism.
 This allows Iran’s Shiite leadership and its Revolutionary Guard to support Hizbullah and other Iran-sponsored Shiite militias without Western objection.

 Iran’s patronage and upgraded international standing have served Hizbullah well.
 The United Kingdom held discussions with Hizbullah leaders on behalf of the United States.56 Hizbullah’s increased legitimization in the West has occurred in stages.
 Former British MI6 operatives such as Alistair Crooke, through UK-based organizations such as Conflicts Forum and Forward Thinking has met with Hizbullah and Hamas leaders since the mid-2000s.
 British interlocutors have held that Hizbullah counterparts are key to any diplomatic arrangement that could bring Middle East peace.57 Hizbullah officials also participated in events at the Italian parliament.58 French Foreign Minister Jean-Marc Ayrault met with a Hizbullah political delegation in Lebanon on July 12, 2016.59